vemel/boto3_type_annotations/docs/README.md

 from typing import Any, TYPE_CHECKING

 if TYPE_CHECKING:
-    from mypy_boto3.ec2 import Client, ServiceResource
+    from mypy_boto3.ec2 import EC2Client, EC2ServiceResource
     from mypy_boto3.ec2.waiters import BundleTaskCompleteWaiter
     from mypy_boto3.ec2.paginators import DescribeVolumesPaginator
 else:
-    Client = Any
+    EC2Client = Any
-    ServiceResource = Any
+    EC2ServiceResource = Any
     BundleTaskCompleteWaiter = Any
     DescribeVolumesPaginator = Any